Chart Color Schemes

 Population growth drivers in Yackandandah are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-The population of Yackandandah is estimated at around 2,220 as of Feb 2026.
-This reflects an increase of 212 people since the 2021 Census, which reported a population of 2,008 people.
-The change is inferred from the resident population of 2,052 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 7 validated new addresses since the Census date.
-This level of population equates to a density ratio of 15.7 persons per square kilometer.
-Yackandandah's population growth of 10.6% since the 2021 census exceeded the SA3 area's growth rate of 4.9%.
-Population growth for the suburb was primarily driven by interstate migration, contributing approximately 78.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Yackandandah is around 2,220.
+This reflects a growth of 212 people since the 2021 Census, which reported a population of 2,008.
+The change was inferred from AreaSearch's resident population estimate of 2,052 in June 2024 and an additional 7 validated new addresses since the Census date.
+This results in a density ratio of 15.7 persons per square kilometer.
+Yackandandah's growth rate of 10.6% since the 2021 census exceeded that of its SA3 area (4.9%) and SA4 region, marking it as a leader in regional population growth.
+Interstate migration contributed approximately 78.0% to overall population gains during recent periods.

 Frequently Asked Questions - Population